-- 15.2.1.
-The Athletes Commission - 15.2.1.1.
-The Athletes Commission shall: - a) represent active athletes so as to provide input in the governance of Snowsport, including providing advice to the Council on matters affecting the FIS and FIS Disciplines from the athletes' perspective.
-Proposals from the athletes' Committee will be tabled at the next Council meeting for approval; - b) serve as a liaison for the Athlete Commission in all National Ski Associations and assist their establishment; - c) liaise with the IOC , the IPC and WADA and other appropriate athletes commissions/committees; - d) propose representative to the Congress to represent the Athletes Commission in the Council and the Executive Board; and - e) appoint their representative in each discipline to serve as member of the Technical Committee/Executive Board. - 15.2.1.2.
-At the time of their elections to the Athletes Commission, which shall take place at the respective FIS World Championships every four (4) years, to be eligible the athletes must have participated in the last Olympic Winter Games, FIS World Championships, or a FIS World Cup in the season of the previous World Championships. - 15.2.1.3.
-The Athletes will be elected for a four (4) year term and active Athletes may continue to run for re-electioons as long as they continue to meet the criteria described at 15.2.1.2 above and then one last four year term once they are retired. - 15.2.2.
-The Finance Committee - 15.2.2.1.
-The Finance Committee shall: - a) review the budget proposal and present it with its recommendations to the Council.
-Once approved by the Council, the annual budget will be distributed in writing to the Member Associations no later than 21 (twenty-one) days before the Congress; and - b) review the annual accounts and provide its comments before they are submitted to the Congress for approval. - 15.2.2.2.
-The Finance Committee shall be chaired ex officio by the Treasurer.
+14.2.1.
+The Athletes Commission

+14.2.1.1.
+The Athletes Commission shall:

+- a) represent active athletes so as to provide input in the governance of Snowsport, including providing advice to the Council on matters affecting the FIS and FIS Disciplines from the athletes' perspective.
+Proposals from the athletes' Committee will be tabled at the next Council meeting for approval; - b) serve as a liaison for the Athlete Commission in all National Ski Associations and assist their establishment: - c) liaise with the IOC, the IPC and WADA and other appropriate athletes commissions/committees; - d) nominate their Co-Chairs, one Women and one Man from different disciplines; - e) propose representative to the Congress to represent the Athletes Commission in the Council; and - f) appoint their representative in each discipline to serve as member of the Technical Committee.

-15.2.2.3.
+- 14.2.1.2.
+At the time of their elections to the Athletes Commission, which shall take place at the respective FIS World Championships every four (4) years, to be eligible the athletes must have participated in the last Olympic Winter Games, FIS World Championships, or a FIS World Cup in the season of the previous World Championships. - 14.2.1.3.
+The Athletes will be elected for a four (4) year term and active Athletes may continue to run for re-elections as long as they continue to meet the criteria described at 14.2.1.2 above and then one last four year term once they are retired. - 14.2.1.4.
+The chairperson of the Athletes Commission is appointed by the members of the Athletes Commission by a majority vote (for the avoidance of doubt, Article 11.3.4.5 does not apply).

+14 2 2 The Finance Committee

+14.2.2.1.
+The Finance Committee shall:

+- a) review the budget proposal and present it with its recommendations to the Council.
+Once approved by the Council, the annual budget will be distributed in writing to the Member Associations no later than 21 (twenty-one) days before the Congress - review the annual accounts namely the statutory accounts and consolidated accounts - and provide its comments before they are submitted to the Congress for approval; and - c) monitor the financial situation of FIS throughout the year. - 14.2.2.2.
+The Finance Committee shall be chaired ex officio by the Treasurer. - 14.2.2.3.
 The President and the Secretary General shall be ex officio members of the Finance Committee.

-15.2.3.
+14.2.3.
 The Audit Committee